 In 1831, Mohammed-Ali, Viceroy of Egypt offered France one of the two obelisks which guarded the entrance of the temple of Luxor in Upper Egypt.
 Both dated back to the time of Pharaoh Ramses II, arguably the most powerful king of Ancient Egypt.

-3,500 years old, the obelisk is the oldest monument standing in Paris.
+Some 3,500 years old, the obelisk is the oldest monument standing in Paris.
 It is 23 metres tall and weighs 220 tons.
-The French capital, however, was not the first European city to display an obelisk.
+The French capital, however, was not the only European city to display an obelisk.

 In May 1998, the French authorities decided to refurbish the obelisk by putting a copy of the missing gold-leafed pyramid cap on top, thanks to the initiative of Egyptologist Christiane Desroches Noblecourt.
-This pyramid cap is called a pyramidion and is supposed to reflect the rays of the sun.
+This pyramid cap is called a pyramidion.
+It is supposed to reflect the rays of the sun.

-The perpendicular perspective to the Historical Axis
+A perpendicular perspective to the Historical Axis

 The 19th century Madeleine Church strangely resembles a Roman temple and shares some similarities with the ancient ‘Maison Carrée’ in Nîmes.